 Turn your mattress end to end and then flip it over.
 By doing so the foam and padding has a chance to fluff back up.
 If the support does not come back, chances are the mattress is worn out.
 For those researching mattress issues, an ounce of prevention is worth a pound of cure and there is no substitute for better care to prolong the overall long-term life of your set.

-Highly controversial as to whether this actually works and in my opinion it does not.
-Bashing the fill around in the same way you would fluff pillows by beating, massaging, kneading really is nothing more than a quick fix at best.
-Why, because worn out materials are simply going to flatten back out or nest where you sleep very quickly.
+Highly controversial as to whether this actually works and in my opinion, it does not.
+Bashing the fill around in the same way you would fluff pillows by beating, massaging, and kneading really is nothing more than a quick fix at best.
+Why, because worn-out materials are simply going to flatten back out or nest where you sleep very quickly.

 Flip the mattress onto the wrong side- This is a horrible option if you have one of the modern 1 side mattresses.
 While the bottom foam may seem better and firmer, you have done nothing more than re-purposed it to become the top cushioning (comfort and sleeping surface layer).
 By itself this may not seem to be an issue; however this new “top cushioning” will now be supported by the broken down foam that was causing you problems in the first place.

-Plywood or OSB will only work if you have a failing box spring / foundation.
-Weak base support causes this type of problem and if you caught the problem before doing permanent damage to your mattress this can be a long term effective solution.
+Plywood or OSB will only work if you have a failing box spring or foundation.
+Weak base support causes this type of problem and if you caught the problem before doing permanent damage to your mattress this can be a long-term effective solution.
 Another piece of good news is that costs about $20.00 and you should know right away if it solves your problem.

 While many of you will agree that most of these suggestions are cheap inexpensive ways to get more comfortable, we want people to realize that they really are very short term fixes and will do little if anything to make a difference.
 Unfortunately, unlike a waterbed where you can repair a leak with a patch kit, the broken down cell structure of damaged worn out foam found in mattress sets cannot be repaired or effectively revitalized.
 You simply cannot repair the cell structure of a worn piece of foam.
 You cannot restore the memory or energy of a fatigued steel coil.
 Unfortunately there is no solution short of buying a new mattress or professionally reupholstering your existing mattress.